 brochure

-The post Scopus Journal call for paper: Journal of Intellectual Capital (Intellectual Capital in the Entrepreneurial University: Theory and Practice) appeared first on KnowledgeSteez.
+The post Scopus Journal call for paper: International Journal of Web Information Systems appeared first on KnowledgeSteez.

 ]]>

-The post Scopus Journal call for paper: Journal of Responsible Production and Consumption appeared first on KnowledgeSteez.
+The post Scopus Journal call for paper: Journal of Enterprise Information Management (Agentic and Generative AI in Healthcare Organizations: Governance, Clinical Workflow Integration and Responsible Value Creation ) appeared first on KnowledgeSteez.

 ]]>